-So when Jerry looks back on those early years of his marriage, he recognizes that how he handled his finances was just one symptom of a bigger problem — the lack of spiritual discipline in his life.
+So when Jerry looks back on those early years of his marriage, he recognizes that how he handled his finances was just one symptom of a bigger problem.
+It was the lack of spiritual discipline in his life.
 “It’s a barometer of the fact that I wasn’t walking closely with God during that time.”

-Yes, he was vitally involved in his church, he led Bible studies, and he met regularly with good friends who encouraged him in his faith.
+Yes, he was vitally involved in his church, he led Bible studies.
+Plus, he met regularly with good friends who encouraged him in his faith.
 But he wasn’t spending time regularly with God.
 He wasn’t planning for the future.

-After their wedding he and Nancy moved to his hometown Des Moines, where he expected her to fit in with his lifestyle, his church, and his friends.
-“I would go off and play softball or basketball with my friends and bring them back and expect Nancy to take care of us.
+After their wedding he and Nancy moved to his hometown Des Moines.
+There he expected her to fit in with his lifestyle, his church, and his friends.
+“I would go off and play softball or basketball with my friends.
+And I’d bring them back and expect Nancy to take care of us.
 I was doing my own thing, making my own decisions, and she wasn’t part of it.
 She was very isolated, dealing with a very irresponsible husband.”